Ambily-Rajan/Ambily-Rajan/README.md

 - 📈 Aspiring Data Analyst 📊🔬
 - 📚 Proficient in Statistics, Excel, Python, MySQL, Tableau, and Machine Learning.
-- 🤓 Lifelong learner, always eager to expand my knowledge. 📖🌱
+- 🤓 Perpetual learner, always eager to expand my knowledge. 📖🌱
 - 💡 Passionate about uncovering insights from data.

 ## Skills and Tools 🛠️